Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Conclusion and Future Work

 In this paper, we took an algorithm that was systematically derived with the FLAME methodology for the matrix case and then extended it to the equivalent tensor computation.
 Ideally, we would derive algorithms directly from the specification of the tensor computation, using a similar methodology.
 This requires a careful consideration of how to extend the FLAME notation for expressing matrix algorithms, as well as how to then use that notation to systematically derive algorithms.

-\paragraph*{Multithreaded parallel implementation.}
+\paragraph*{Multithreaded parallel implementation}

 Multithreaded parallelism can be accomplished in a number of ways. \begin{itemize} \item The code can be linked to a multithreaded implementation of the BLAS, thus attaining parallelism within the {\tt dgemm} call.
-This would require one to hand-parallelize the permutations. \item Parallelism can be achieved by scheduling the operations with blocks to threads much like the SuperMatrix~\cite{SuperMatrix:TOMS} runtime does for the {\tt libflame} library, or PLASMA~\cite{MAGMA} does for its tiled algorithms. \end{itemize} We did not yet pursue this because at the moment the permutations are a bottleneck that, likely, consumes all available memory bandwidth.
+This would require one to hand-parallelize the permutations. \item Parallelism can be achieved by scheduling the operations with blocks to threads much like the SuperMatrix~\cite{SuperMatrix:TOMS} runtime does for the {\tt libflame} library, or PLASMA~\cite{MAGMA} does for its tiled algorithms. \end{itemize} We did not yet pursue this because at the moment the permutations contribute a significant overhead to the overall computation which we speculate consumes significant bandwidth.
 As a result, parallelization does not make sense until the cost of the permutations is mitigated.

-\paragraph*{Exploiting accelerators.}
+\paragraph*{Exploiting accelerators}

-In a number of papers~\cite{PDSEC:09,Igual20121134}, we and others have shown how the algorithm-by-blocks (tiled algorithm) approach, when combined with a runtime system, can exploit (multiple) GPUs and other accelerators.
+In a large number of papers~\cite{Igual20121134,LowHangingFruit,PDSEC:09,MAGMA}, we and others have shown how the algorithm-by-blocks (tiled algorithm) approach, when combined with a runtime system, can exploit (multiple) GPUs and other accelerators.
 These techniques can be naturally extended to accommodate the algorithm-by-blocks for tensor computations.

-\paragraph*{Distributed parallel implementation.}
+\paragraph*{Distributed parallel implementation}

 Once we understand how to derive sequential algorithms, it becomes possible to consider distributed memory parallel implementation.
 It may be that our insights can be incorporated into the Cyclops Tensor Framework~\cite{CTF}, or that we build on our own experience with distributed memory libraries for dense matrix computations, the PLAPACK~\cite{PLAPACK} and Elemental~\cite{Poulson:2012:ENF} libraries, to develop a new distributed memory tensor library.